iamarobot2/wellness-retreat/README.md

       npm install
       ```

-    - Start the development server:
+    - Start the vite development server:
       ```
-      npm start
+      npm run dev
       ```

-    - Open your browser and visit `http://localhost:3000` to view the webpage.
+    This will start the development server and you can access the application at [http://localhost:5173]

+    - Build the application for production:
+        npm run start